Blinningjr/erdb-vscode/README.md

 The absolute path to the program binary, which can be used to flash the target, and contains the debug information.

+If you get the error `No such file or directory` then this path is not set correctly.

 #### Examples
 * `"program": "${workspaceRoot}/target/debug/<program name>"`
 * `"program": "${workspaceRoot}/target/thumbv7em-none-eabi/debug/nucleo-rtic-blinking-led"`